pharaox/travelers/README.md

 Traveling prisoners are moved to a special prison type and can't be interacted with (ransomed, executed, etc.) (can be disabled via a game rule).
 They may try to escape while traveling via a special event, and may also get freed if their escorting character moves to a location containing a hostile army.
 As a player, you can try to free prisoners captured by an enemy by putting one of your armies on their path.

+Finally, this mod also adds 3 new interactions:

+* The **Invite as Guest** interaction enables inviting a wandering character as a guest, so you could later recruit them for the usual fee.
-Finally, this mod also adds an **Invite Characters to Court** convenience interaction that lists all characters that would accept **Invite to Court**.
+* The **Invite Characters to Court** and **Invite Characters as Guests** convenience interactions allow finding all characters that would accept **Invite to Court** and **Invite as Guest** respectively.

 ## Compatibility